Rendering by bioLiINIA and Paul Murdoch Architects

 Photo courtesy of bioLINIA and Paul Murdoch Architects

-One of the voices he hoped to capture in a chime was that of Todd Beamer, who provided inspiring words that day.
+One of the voices he hoped to capture in a chime in the Tower of Voices was that of Todd Beamer, who provided inspiring words that day.

 “Some of our greatest moments have been acts of courage for which no one could have been prepared.
 But we have our marching orders.
 My fellow Americans, let’s roll!” said Beamer, moments before he and a force of courageous passengers and crew members stormed the cockpit of Flight 93 to fly the plane into the ground, ultimately saving countless lives while sacrificing their own.